Harshsharma836/Intelligent-Media-Player/README.md

   * Works only for VLC Media player.
   * The lighting of the room and camera resolution effects the program.

-#### NOTE: You have to change the path in which the folder is contained
+#### NOTE: You have to change the path to which the video is contained in the code. *Happy Coding*!!!!